-- The assets and deferred outflows of resources of the Authority exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$20,175,877 (net position).
-Of this amount \$8,227,799 may be used to meet the Authority's ongoing obligations to creditors and to pay for system improvements. - The Authority's total net position increased by \$2,092,728, primarily due positive operating results used for the reduction of long-term liabilities (bond principal). - In April 2017, Moody's Investor Service upgraded the rating on the series 2015 revenue bond from A2 to A1.
-Strengths were detailed as a stable customer base, solid financial position supported by regular rate increases and conservative long-term planning, and noted very strong liquidity position with 984 days cash on hand compared with the median for all rated US water utilities of 391 days.
+- The assets and deferred outflows of resources of the Authority exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$22,377,117 (net position).
+Of this amount \$9,450,362 may be used to meet the Authority's ongoing obligations to creditors and to pay for system improvements. - The Authority's total net position increased by \$2,201,240, primarily due to positive operating results used for the reduction of long-term liabilities (bond principal).